cshanto/Java_Selenium_Portfolio/README.md

 4. TestNG
 5. 2 gmails (sender and receiver)

-Once you immport  the codes into your personal workspace and execute the file testNG report will be generated which can be viewed.
+Once you import given the codes into your personal workspace and execute the file, testNG report will be generated which can be viewed.

-Feel free to change the code according to your needs.
+Feel free to change the codes according to your needs.

 Thanks